Home Radiators are Leaking

 For Those with Baseboard Heaters

-If your radiators are essentially copper or steel water pipes covered with thin metal fins, you have hydronic (water-based) baseboard heaters.
-Look for a small metal nipple near one end of the heater; this is an air bleeder valve.
-If it's leaking, you can try to tighten the valve, typically with a flathead screwdriver or a special valve key.
-Manual bleeder valves are used to purge air from the piping system, and if they're not closed tightly they can leak water.
-If your heater doesn't have a valve (many do not) or the leak seems to be coming from the piping -- perhaps a fitting, the section with the fins or the piping at either end of the heater -- you can stop reading and call a plumber.
+If your heater doesn't have a valve (many don't) or the radiator leak seems to be coming from the piping -- perhaps a fitting, the section with the fins, or the piping at either end of the heater -- stop reading and call a plumber.
 The system must be turned off and drained down so the leaky fitting or pipe section can be replaced.